MHCASTELL/ezassi_tecnical/README.md

 # Ezassi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server